-2.3 Street Wall Height Requirements
+2.3 Street Wall Height and Setback Requirements

-Street wall heights must not exceed the heights specified in Maps 1 and 2, as applicable and as stated below, where applicable.
+Street wall heights must not exceed the heights specified in Map 1 and as stated below, where applicable.

-Along Smith Street, development should achieve a continuous street wall with no front setback.
+Along Gertrude Street, development should achieve a continuous street wall with no front setback.

-Infill development must match the frontage street wall height of an adjoining heritage property for a minimum length of 6 metres along the front boundary, but must not be higher than 11.2 metres where an adjacent heritage street wall is taller.
+Infill development must match the frontage street wall height of an adjoining heritage property for a minimum length of 6 metres along the front boundary.